Record label: Relationship with artists

+If an artist and a label want to work together, whether an artist has contacted a label directly, usually by sending their team a demo, or the Artists & Repertoire team of the label has scouted the artist and reached out directly, they will usually enter in to a contractual relationship.

 A label typically enters into an exclusive recording contract with an artist to market the artist's recordings in return for royalties on the selling price of the recordings.
 Contracts may extend over short or long durations, and may or may not refer to specific recordings.
 Established, successful artists tend to be able to renegotiate their contracts to get terms more favorable to them, but Prince's much-publicized 1994–1996 feud with Warner Bros.
 Records provides a strong counterexample, as does Roger McGuinn's claim, made in July 2000 before a US Senate committee, that the Byrds never received any of the royalties they had been promised for their biggest hits, "Mr. Tambourine Man" and "Turn!
 Turn!, Turn!".

 A contract either provides for the artist to deliver completed recordings to the label, or for the label to undertake the recording with the artist.
 For artists without a recording history, the label is often involved in selecting producers, recording studios, additional musicians, and songs to be recorded, and may supervise the output of recording sessions.
 For established artists, a label is usually less involved in the recording process.

 The relationship between record labels and artists can be a difficult one.
 Many artists have had conflicts with their labels over the type of sound or songs they want to make, which can result in the artist's artwork or titles being changed before release.
 Other artists have had their music prevented from release, or shelved.
 Record labels generally do this because they believe that the album will sell better if the artist complies with the label's desired requests or changes.
 At times, the record label's decisions are prudent ones from a commercial perspective, but these decisions may frustrate artists who feel that their art is being diminished or misrepresented by such actions.